stanwood/handbook/README.md

 Activate `Log` and `Track` in the compose-view when **sending** Mails.
 If it's a known contact with GDPR consent, Hubspot will add the log to the contact.
 If have no Chrome, use `4628060@bcc.hubspot.com`
 5. *Receiving client communication:*
 If the client did not cc is to our sales address, the mail will not get logged.
-Forward the mail **before** replying to `4628060@forward.hubspot.com`
+(WIP for autotracking with inbox connection) Forward the mail **before** replying to `4628060@forward.hubspot.com`
-6. If a client does not accept our GDPR terms, add him/her to `Never log` in hubspot [CRM settings](https://app.hubspot.com/sales-products-settings/4628060/bcc)

 ## Jira